How to Pack Clothes So They Don’t Wrinkle

 You can’t show up to a meeting or a wedding looking like you slept in your clothes.
 Even the most rugged backpacker wants to look good sometimes.

+Which materials are the best at avoiding wrinkling?
 Does rolling clothes prevent wrinkles?
-How can you keep clothes from wrinkling in your travel backpack or suitcase?
+How can you keep clothes from wrinkling in your backpack or suitcase?
+Keep reading for the answers.

-Synthetic fabrics now look and feel as good as natural fabrics with better performance.
+Synthetic fabrics like polyester, nylon, and lycra are made to be wrinkle-resistant.
+Thankfully, synthetics now look and feel nearly as good as natural fabrics while offering comparable or better performance.
 They’ve come a long way from the first wrinkle-free dress shirts that felt like plastic.

-If you’re not a fan of synthetic fabrics, check your tags to make sure your clothing is made of a natural fabric like cotton, wool, cashmere, or tencel.
+If you aren’t a fan of synthetic fabrics, check your tags to make sure your clothing is made of a natural fabric like cotton or wool.

 Not sure if the fabric is prone to wrinkling?
 Try a quick test.
 Grab a corner of the fabric and crush it in your fist for 30 seconds.
 If the fabric didn’t wrinkle or the wrinkles shake out after a minute, you’ve found a good option.